 About 20 French troops were in the patrol led by about 200 Malian soldiers, who drew support from a patrol of Mirage fighter jets and French helicopter gunships, Burkhard said.
 Sporadic clashes have been common in the area in recent days, he added.

 With Wednesday's death of the soldier from an artillery regiment, France has now lost four soldiers since its military operation began Jan.
-11. The goal of the intervention has been to help Mali's weak government take back the country's vast north from al-Qaida-backed fighters who had seized power and imposed harsh Islamic rule for 10 months.

 "These sacrifices that are painful for the families, and are tough for the French people to live through, nonetheless serve a cause that is the fight against terrorism, for human dignity and the right of a country—Mali—to live in peace on its sovereign territory," Hollande told reporters in Warsaw, Poland, where he was meeting with other European leaders.